foxzyt/Sapphire/README.md

 **CMake:** Used to **manage the project's** build process.

+**SFML** Used to render the windows.

 ## How to Install and Set Up ##
 To start using Sapphire, follow the steps below:

 ### Prerequisites ###
+Since the installer is being worked on, installation is manual.
 Make sure you have the following software installed on your system:

 7zip or WinRar (opcional) : To extract Sapphire's files.